top of page

 • 3 min read

-Energy: A Core Component of Production Cost
+Understanding Energy as a Core Component of Production Cost

 For most factories, electricity is one of the highest recurring operational costs.
 Unlike raw materials, energy prices are often beyond direct control.
+When tariffs increase, the cost per unit rises, operating expenses grow, profit margins shrink, and pricing decisions become difficult.
+Production planning must constantly adjust to these changes.

 The Direct Impact of Rising Energy Costs on Factory Operations